symat/solr-performance/README.md

 ## Running the benchmark script

-An example of running the benchmark script, using 4 threads and running 25 queries on each thread:
+The example below shows the running of the benchmark script, using 4 threads and running 25 queries on each thread.
+(of course, you need to specify real configuration to the environment variables KNOX_AUTH, SOLR_WORKER_HOST and KNOX_HOST to make the script to run)

 ```
 export KNOX_AUTH='my_workload_user:my_workload_password'